djangocon/2019.djangocon.eu/hugo_site/content/live.md

 ## Asking good questions

-If a speaker takes questions after their talk, we encourage you to come to the mic placed in the room.
+If a speaker takes questions after a talk, we encourage you to come to the mic 🎤 placed in the room.
 We will also take questions from internet audiences if time permits.
 Please ask questions that are constructive and supportive: